-The national average cost is between $150 and $400 for an installed smart lock and related accessories, with most homeowners paying $200 for a wifi-enabled smart lock with one accessory.
-Some simple models that fit over an existing lock are $100, and high-end locks that tie into a sophisticated security system with biometric features are around $1,200.
+The national average cost is between $250 and $400 for an installed smart lock and related accessories, with most homeowners paying $300 for a WiFi-enabled smart lock with one accessory.
+Some simple models that fit over an existing lock can be installed for as little as $150.
+High-end locks that tie into a sophisticated security system with biometric features cost around $1,200.

 |Smart Lock Cost|

-|National average cost||$200|
+|National average cost||$300|

-|Average range||$150 - $400|
+|Average range||$250 - $400|

 |Type||Unit Cost (Materials Only)|